GatorGauge/GatorGauge/README.md

 The folfer defaults to a directory named 'repos' which will be created upon running the get command.

-## Features

-GatorGauge is a fully featured program.
-Upon running a help menu will be provided for user convienience.
-GatorGauge allows users to download and analyze all labs, reflections, and practicals or select sets, including a specific student's work or specific labs, parcticals, and/or reflections.
-The analyzed information is displayed for users in an eary to read visual graph.

-### Help Menu

-Help commands include:

-### Repository Selection

-Users may select...

-### Visual Representation

-How to read graphs

 ## Execution

 ### Run GatorGauge